ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 The costs is based on:
 * Selected hardware profile
 * PAYGo image pricing
-* Volume storage (only if separately provisioned and not part of the profile)

 ## Use case 1: PAYGo enabled (lsf_pay_per_use = true)
 {: #payg-usecase1}